datahaven-net/simple-healthcheck/README.md

 ## health checks

-There are few different types of health checks currently implemented that can be used to monitor your remote hosts:
+There are few different protocols for health checks currently implemented that can be used to monitor your remote hosts:

 * `http`: single HTTP request will be sent to the provided host and response is expected to be HTTP 200 status code
 * `https`: single HTTPS request will be sent to the provided host and response is expected to be HTTP 200 status code